 This topic describes how to import an exSILentia file from Exida.
-GE Digital APM supports exSILentia v3 (.exi file) and exSILentia v4 (.exp file).
 The exSILentia file stores data related to one or more Protective Instrument Loops in an SIL analysis.

-Importing and exporting project files to and from exSILentia is not supported on mobile devices (for example, tablets or mobile phones).
+Importing and exporting project files to and from exSILentia is not supported on mobile devices (e.g., tablets or mobile phones).